 A concise discussion of a number of interesting aspects conditions of applications.
-No progressive P.A. technician
+No progressive P.A. technician circuits will be proportional to the square of the turns ratio between both windings.

 A. C. SHANEY

 As is well known, a transformer will transform (step-up or step-down) voltage and currents (proportionately to turns ratio).
 It will similarly transform capacity, inductance and impedance (proportionately to the square of the turns ratio).